 Australian Critical Care accepts quantitative, qualitative and integrative reviews for publication.
 Authors are encouraged to clearly report the process by which literature was selected for inclusion in the review.
 Relevant reporting guidelines (eg PRISMA, ENTREQ) should be adhered to.

 - systematic reviews, which address focused practice questions;

-- policy reviews, i.e. reviews of published literature and policy documents which inform critical care-practice, the organisation of critical care services, or the education and preparation of critical care clinicians will be considered.
+- literature reviews, which provide a thorough analysis of the literature on a broad topic; - policy reviews, i.e. reviews of published literature and policy documents which inform critical care-practice, the organisation of critical care services, or the education and preparation of critical care clinicians will be considered.